durrantlab/subpex/README.md

     - This file runs each WESTPA/SubPEx walker (segment).
 It creates the needed directory, runs the walker simulation, and calculates the progress coordinate.
-    - A the beginning of the file, modify the line `export ENGINE="NAMD"` to match your MD engine (`NAMD` or `AMBER`, in capital letters).
+    - At the beginning of the file, modify the line `export ENGINE="NAMD"` to match your MD engine (`NAMD` or `AMBER`, in capital letters).

 ___Setup the environment___